-- Zeroa (Shankbone):
+- Zeroa (Shankbone)

-- Beitza (Egg):
+- Beitza (Egg)

-- Maror (Bitter Herbs):
+- Maror (Bitter Herbs)

-- Chazeret (Second type of Bitter Herbs):
+- Chazeret (Second type of Bitter Herbs)

 - Charoset (Fruit and Nut Paste)

-- Karpas (Parsley)
+- Karpas (Vegetable)

-What does each item symbolize?
+What does each Seder plate item symbolize?

-The Shankbone symbolizes the sacrifice (also known as the Paschal Lamb) that Jews previously brought to the Temple on the first night of Passover.
-Since the Temple was destructed and Jews can no longer bring sacrifices and fulfill that commandment, the shankbone on the plate serves as a visual reminder of the sacrifice.
+The Shankbone symbolizes the Passover sacrifice (also known as the Paschal Lamb) that Jews previously brought to the Temple on the first night of Passover.
+Since the Temple was destroyed and Jews can no longer bring sacrifices and fulfill that commandment, the shankbone on the plate serves as a visual reminder of the sacrifice.

 What do I do with a Seder plate the rest of the year?

-Like Kiddush cups and menorahs, Seder plates can be displayed year-round in your home like a piece of décor to remind you and your family of our people’s incredible and meaningful traditions.
+Like Kiddush cups and menorahs, artistic Seder plates can be displayed year-round in your home like a piece of décor to remind you and your family of our people’s incredible and meaningful traditions.

 Where can I buy a Seder plate?

 All of our Seder plates are created by top Israeli designers and artists and sent to your doorstep straight from the Land of Israel.
-With more than 70 Seder plates to choose from, we offer something for every aesthetic and budget!
+With dozens of Seder plates to choose from, we offer something for every aesthetic and budget!